 Governor's Executive Order 05-05

 Washington Governor Chris Gregoire signed Executive Order 0505 (GEO 05-05) into action in November of 2005.
-This order requires that all state agencies with capital improvement projects to integrate the Department of Archaeology and Historic Preservation (DAHP), the Governor’s Office of Indian Affairs (GOIA), and concerned tribes into their capital project planning process.
-The simple idea behind the Order is to have the State take the lead in protecting our rich history for future generations to enjoy, particularly when tax payer money is being spent.
+As a part of state agency biennial capital budget planning process, GEO 05-05 requires all state agencies implementing or assisting capital projects using funds appropriated in the State's biennial Capital Budget to consider how future proposed projects may impact significant cultural and historic places.
+To do so, agencies are required to notify the Department of Archaeology and Historic Preservation (DAHP), the Governor’s Office of Indian Affairs (GOIA), and concerned tribes and afford them an opportunity to review and provide comments about potential project impacts.
+The goal behind the Order is to have the State be proactive in protecting our rich history for future generations and to use tax payer money wisely by avoiding unnecessary damage and loss of significant sites, structures, and buildings.

 The following categories of State funded capital projects require GEO 05-05 review: